 But the absolute best way I’ve found to consume peanuts is to blend them with tigernut flour, sea salt, and a touch of honey using a food processor, roll the mixture into balls, and pop them in the freezer.

 That’s it for today, folks.
-One of the worker bees has a peanut recipe coming your way on Saturday, but in the meantime, check out today’s PB&J Smoothie from the Primal Kitchen® blog if you’ve already got a craving.
-Finally, be sure to share your comments, questions, and concerns about peanut consumption down below.
+Be sure to share your comments, questions, and concerns about peanut consumption down below.
 Thanks for reading!